samsquire/ideas4/README.md

 or more intuitively, we can use a for loop:

+This allows many-to-many relations to be set up.
+The route method is set up by a cartesian product.

 ```
+Environment environment = Environment()
 servers = ["server1", "server2", "server3"]
 containers = ["app", "database", "jobs"]
 threadTypes = ["recv", "send"]